f2m2/apidocs/README.md

 composer update --dev

-Once this operation completes, the final step is to add the service provider.
+Once the packaage has installed, the final step is to add the service provider.
 Open `app/config/app.php`, and add a new item to the providers array.

     'F2m2\Apidocs\ApidocsServiceProvider',